AI Marketplace Listings: Facebook, Xianyu, Vinted Templates

 • Should I mention I’m firm on price?
 Yes, in one line.
 Saves both sides time.

 • Should I list a phone number?
-No. Use platform messaging until you have a confirmed buyer.
+No. Use platform messaging until you have a confirmed buyer; a public number invites spam and scam texts.

-For platform-specific writing, see marketplace listing title prompts, the Etsy listing workflow, and product description prompts.
+For platform-specific writing, see marketplace listing title prompts, the Etsy listing workflow, product description prompts, and the broader product description with AI and product title with AI guides.

 Tags: #E-commerce #Workflow